 Speakers will include representatives and legal experts from the Officer of the High Commissioner for Human Rights, the International Disability Alliance, the International Women’s Right Actions Watch Asia Pacific and Validity Foundation.
 The workshop will be introduced and moderated by Ana Pelaez Narvaez, Vice President of the European Disability Forum and member of the CEDAW Committee.

 - Introduce the UN Optional Protocols and their importance to protect the rights of women and girls with disabilities

 - Explain how individuals and organisations can bring complaints to UN Treaty Bodies such as the UN Committee on the Rights of Persons with Disabilities and the UN Convention on Elimination of Discrimination Against Women

 - Present specific examples of complaints and inquiries received by UN Treaty Bodies

-The webinar will provide International Sign interpretation and real-time captioning (English) The webinar will be recorded and shared later for those who cannot join.
+The webinar will provide International Sign interpretation, real-time captioning (English) and audio interpretation in French and Spanish.
+The webinar will be recorded and shared later for those who cannot join.